Node.js CommonJS/ESM Interop: Edges and Dual Packages

 console.log(mod.someFunction);

-console.log(mod.default);You can use import() at top-level in CJS if you wrap your module body in an async IIFE, or just use it inside async functions.
-The namespace object has named exports as properties and a default property for the default export, just like ESM's static import namespace.
+})();You can use import() from top-level CJS by wrapping the module body in an async IIFE, or you can call it inside async functions.
+The namespace object has named exports as properties and a default property for the default export, just like an ESM static import namespace.

 Comparing the two directions